haera/HACS408E/README.md

 ## Miscellaneous Ideas

 - Reverse the [Feisti and TDL3](https://github.com/bootkitsbook/rootkits) rootkits from *Rootkits and Bootkits* book
-- Malware from Practical Malware Analysis or newer malware book
+- Malware from Practical Malware Analysis or Mastering Malware Analysis
 - Trigger malware kill switch by registering domain
 - Find some leaked cyberweapon to reverse engineer